amarpt/kmp-libs/README.md

 ## Architecture Challenges

-**AAR Generation Limitation**: Initially attempted using a `generate-aar` module with fused Android plugin for `.aar` generation and manual .aar generation, but encountered crashes due to internal library maintenance issues.
+**AAR Generation Limitation**: Initially attempted using a `generate-aar` module with fused Android plugin for `.aar` generation and manual .aar generation, but encountered crashes the application if the dependent Gradle/library is not included in the Android application.
 Multi-module dependencies are not automatically included in `.aar` files, requiring separate publication of each module.

-**Solution**: Implemented local Maven publication for Android dependency management, providing better stability and module resolution.

 ## Android Integration